0

 In December 2015, the depot reopened as a restaurant and bar named Roadhouse Boulder Depot, part of the Boulder Junction at Depot Square development.

-Text imported from Wikipedia article "Boulder Railroad Depot" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Boulder Railroad Depot" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants